Saturday, January 22, 2022

 Seminar is fully ONLINE and meets via Zoom

 Instructor Antonio Ruiz-Camacho was born and raised in Toluca, Mexico.
 He moved to the U.S. at the age of 31 and began to write in English at 35.
 A former Knight Journalism fellow at Stanford University and a Dobie Paisano fellow in fiction by the University of Texas at Austin and the Texas Institute of Letters, he earned his MFA from The New Writers Project at UT Austin.
-His work has appeared in The New York Times, Salon, Texas Monthly and elsewhere.
+He is a National Magazine Award finalist and his work has appeared in The New York Times, Salon, Texas Monthly and elsewhere.
 He is the author of the story collection Barefoot Dogs (Jesse H. Jones Award for Best Book of Fiction 2015) and the forthcoming novel The Healing Room.